Gazan Christians: Hamas

 The relationship between Hamas and Gazan Christians has been subject to considerable scrutiny and debate.
 Some sources have described Christians in the Gaza Strip as effectively second-class citizens who face discrimination and harassment from Hamas.
 Other sources have described Hamas–Christian relations as usually positive, cordial, or even uneventful, probably due to the influence of Palestinian nationalism and the existence of Israel as a common enemy.

 In the 2006 Palestinian legislative election, the Gazan Christian independent candidate Hosam al-Taweel, endorsed by Hamas, competed for a seat in the section of the Palestinian Legislative Council reserved for Christians, and won.

 In 2009, Gazan Christians supported the Hamas crackdown on Jund Ansar Allah during the Battle of Rafah.

 In 2011, some Gazan Christians interviewed by The Guardian reported an anti-Christian atmosphere in Gaza.
 Reportedly, people were not celebrating Christmas out of fear; young Christian men were emigrating en masse; a Hamas official had detained and threatened a Christian wearing a cross necklace; and many Christians wanted the Palestinian Authority to retake Gaza.

-In 2012, tensions arose between Gazan Christians and Hamas after it was alleged that five Christians had been kidnapped and forced to convert to Islam.
+In 2012, tensions arose between Gazan Christians and Hamas after it was alleged that five Christians had been kidnapped by an unnamed "Islamist group" and forced to convert to Islam.
 The Muslim Scholars’ Association in Palestine, Hamas, and the converts themselves stated they had not been kidnapped or forcibly converted to Islam, but Gazan Christians remained skeptical, and began organizing near-daily protest rallies in Gaza City.
 The Palestinian Center for Human Rights met with and interviewed the converts, and concluded that they had converted out of their own free will.

+In 2018, another report from The Guardian now stated that both local Christian leaders and Hamas said their relations were ones of mutual respect.

 Reportedly, the Gazan Christian community refused to participate in the 2025 Gaza protests against Hamas, instead prioritizing sheltering from Israeli bombings.